AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 0.1.2
  - Added comparison (greater than, less than etc.) options for session, cookie and member profile field
- - Fixed issue with saving of definition of day of week criteria
+ - Fixed issue with saving of definition of day of week criteria 0.1.3
+ - Added configuration option to specifically include or exclude certain criteria